-Depending on your goals for retirement savings and the circumstances that you find yourself in you may be in a position where you will want to deviate somewhat from what I am going to discuss with you today.
+Depending on your goals for retirement savings and the circumstances that you find yourself in, you may be in a position where you will want to deviate somewhat from what I will discuss with you today.
 However, I believe that a great deal of what I am going to tell you about will be helpful for you as you.

 Keep in mind that there are two types of retirement plans.
-The first is a defined contribution plan that is the type most of us think of when we consider a general “retirement plan” in our minds.
+The first is a defined contribution plan, which most of us think of when we consider a general "retirement plan" in our minds.
 This type of plan is sponsored by your employer and allows you to have an individualized account in your name.
-You can make contributions to the account as can your employer.
+You can make contributions to the account, as can your employer.
 Individual Retirement Accounts (IRA), 401(k) accounts, and 403(b) accounts are the most common types of these defined contribution plans.

-Depending on if the accounts are “after tax” or “pre tax” your contributions to these plans may not be taxed.
-If the taxes are deferred you will pay taxes whenever you take the money out based on your income tax percentage that applies to you in the future.
+Whether the accounts are "after-tax" or "pre-tax," your contributions to these plans may not be taxed.
+If the taxes are deferred, you will pay taxes whenever you take the money out based on your income tax percentage that applies to you in the future.
 The earliest you can take the money out of a plan such as these is 59 ½.
-You are limited as to how much you can pay into each of these accounts on a yearly basis.
+You are limited to how much you can pay for each of these accounts every year.

 How a Roth IRA may make sense for you as a retirement savings vehicle

 A Roth IRA is a type of defined contribution plan.
-Whereas a non Roth IRA allows you to invest pre-tax dollars through a deduction on your income taxes, a Roth IRA sees you pay your taxes now rather than later once you reach retirement age.
+Whereas a non-Roth IRA allows you to invest pre-tax dollars through a deduction on your income taxes, a Roth IRA sees you pay your taxes now rather than later once you reach retirement age.
 If you are a relatively young person, you can expect that the vast majority of the money in your account at retirement age will be growth.
-That means you could have paid taxes only on the relatively small amount of money that you invested in the account while the growth is all been made on a tax free basis.
+That means you could have paid taxes only on the relatively small amount of money that you invested in the fund while the change is all been made on a tax-free basis.

-As opposed to defined contribution plans, a defined benefit plan is commonly referred to as a pension plan and operates different than those retirement accounts that we detailed in the sections prior to this one.
+As opposed to defined contribution plans, a defined benefit plan is commonly referred to as a pension plan.
+It operates differently from retirement accounts that we detailed in the previous sections.
 A defined benefit plan calculates benefits for individual participants based on a formula that measures your lifetime monthly payments.
-Factors like how much you’ve paid and how long you’ve worked for an employer are relevant to consider.
+Factors like how much you've paid and how long you've worked for an employer are relevant to consider.

-The payout in this sort of plan depends on the amount of money that you have contributed as well as the type of investments the plan is invested in and their performance over a period of years.
-As a retired person you may be able to select to be paid in the form of an annuity which pays you specific amount of money on a regular basis until your death.
-Annuities that pay benefits to your spouse or ex-spouse are also available in many plans like this.
-The payment on a monthly basis will be higher for the single payment plan because the money does not have to be stretched (potentially) past the date that you pass away.
+The payout in this sort of plan depends on the amount of money you have contributed and the type of investments the program is invested in, and their performance over the years.
+As a retired person, you may be able to select to be paid in the form of an annuity that pays you a specific amount of money regularly until your death.
+Grants that deliver benefits to your spouse or ex-spouse are also available in many plans like this.
+The payment will be higher for every month's single payment plan because the money does not have to be stretched (potentially) past the date you pass away.

 Dividing retirement plans in a divorce

-From my experience as a family law attorney, it can be among the more tedious aspects of a divorce to divide retirement plans between two soon to be divorced spouses.
-First of all the accounts need to be valued.
-This may be easy enough for a defined contribution plan, but for defined benefits plans you will need to contact the plan administrator to get a statement of the value since it cannot be measured in pure dollars and cents.
-Keep in mind that the rules of community property apply here and contributions that were made prior to your marriage must be calculated.
-A determination will then need to be made in order to figure out how the account will be divided between you and your spouse, if at all.
+From my experience as a family law attorney, it can be among the more tedious aspects of a divorce to divide retirement plans between two soon-to-be-divorced spouses.
+First of all, the accounts need to be valued.
+This may be easy enough for a defined contribution plan, but for defined benefits plans, you will need to contact the plan administrator to get a statement of the value since it cannot be measured in pure dollars and cents.
+Remember that the community property rules apply here, and contributions made before your marriage must be calculated.
+A determination will then need to be made to figure out how the account will be divided between you and your spouse, if at all.

 A word on how your retirement account will be valued in a divorce

-As I just stated a defined contribution plan is a lot easier to place a value on than a defined benefit plan.
-It makes life much easier for the attorneys as far as splitting a defined contribution plan between spouses.
-You can log onto your administration website, pull the value on an agreed upon date and submit that to your attorney.
-That sum will be shared with the opposing attorney prior to mediation or trial.
-The retirement account can then be split either on a dollar basis or percentage basis.
-One factor that still must be paid attention to is the change in valuation between the date that the account is divided and the date that the money is distributed from the account to the correct party.
+As I just stated, a defined contribution plan is a lot easier to place a value on than a defined benefit plan.
+It makes life much easier for the attorneys to split a defined contribution plan between spouses.
+You can log onto your administration website, pull the value on an agreed-upon date and submit that to your attorney.
+That sum will be shared with the opposing attorney before mediation or trial.
+The retirement account can then be split either on a dollar or a percentage basis.
+One factor that still must be paid attention to is the change in valuation between the date the account is divided and the date the money is distributed to the correct party.

 Defined benefit plans are not as simple a matter, unfortunately.
-Taking the formula we utilized earlier in this blog post, we understand that the value of a defined benefit plan is largely based on future value and a future stream of income that will be paid from the plan to you upon retirement.
-It may not be possible for your defined benefit plan to pay you a lump sum of money upon request.
-The benefit can only be paid to your spouse starting about the time that he or she is expected to retire and the plan dies along with your spouse and cannot be passed down through a will or the laws of intestacy.
+Taking the formula we utilized earlier in this blog post, we understand that the value of a defined benefit plan is primarily based on future value and a future stream of income that will be paid from the program to you upon retirement.
+Your defined benefit plan may not be possible to pay you a lump sum of money upon request.
+The benefit can only be delivered to your spouse starting about when they are expected to retire, and the plan dies along with your spouse and cannot be passed down through a will or the laws of intestacy.

-Your age plays a major role in the future value of a defined benefit plan as well.
-For instance, if you are a younger spouse and your former spouse beings to draw from the plan earlier than “normal” retirement age then your monthly sum of benefits will be discounted proportionately with the sum that is taken out early by your ex-spouse.
-If you find yourself in a position where you are having to rely upon a future value of an account then you may want to consider asking for another piece of property or asset in lieu of being awarded a stake in your ex-spouse’s pension plan.
+Your age plays a significant role in the future value of a defined benefit plan.
+For instance, if you are a younger spouse and your former spouse beings to draw from the program earlier than t "e "nor "al" retirement age, then your monthly sum of benefits will be discounted proportionately with the sum taken out before by your ex-spouse.
+Suppose you find yourself in a position where you have to rely upon a future value of an account.
+In that case, you may want to consider asking for another piece of property or asset instead of being awarded a stake in your spouse's pension plan.

 Hire an expert to value the defined benefit plan?

 Questions on how your retirement account will be divided in a divorce?
-Read tomorrow’s blog post to find out
+Retomorrow'sw's blog post to find out.

-Now that we have introduced the subject of retirement plans and divorce enough to get you interested, we will start tomorrow’s blog post with a discussion of how the accounts are actually divided.
-Think of this process less as a cake cutting and more as a math equation.
+Now that we have introduced the subject of retirement plans and divorce enough to get you interested, we will statomorrow'sw's blog post discussing how the accounts are divided.
+Think of this process less as cake cutting and more as a math equation.
 Meaning: it does not have to be as cut and dry (no pun intended) as taking one entity and dividing it up.
-In lieu of dividing a retirement plan you can consider other assets and property to be in play if you are not wanting to deal with the aforementioned issues associated with receiving a future stake in a retirement plan.
+Instead of dividing a retirement plan, you can consider other assets and property in play if you do not want to deal with the issues associated with receiving a future stake in a retirement plan.
 We will go over this and other related topics tomorrow.

 Questions about retirement and divorce?
 Contact the Law Office of Bryan Fagan, PLLC

-If you have any questions about the material that you read today please consider contacting our office.
-We would be happy to meet with you in a free of charge consultation with one of our licensed family law attorneys.
+If you have any questions about the material you read today, please consider contacting our office.
+We would be happy to meet with you in a free-of-charge consultation with one of our licensed family law attorneys.